Petition addressed to:

 Our Plan

-We envision a first public investment in the order of 100-300B$ focused on the following key areas:
+We envision a public investment on the order of $100-200 billion, mobilizing $300-600 billion in total, focused on the following key areas:

 - Datacenter Infrastructure: Both direct construction and indirect investment (funding companies and startups that build them).